furstenheim/SimpleRTree/README.md

 Simple RTree is a blazingly fast and GC friendly RTree.
 It performs in 2.36 microseconds with 1 Million points for closest point queries
 (measured in a i5-2450M CPU @ 2.50GHz with 4Gb of RAM).
 It is GC friendly, queries require 0 allocations.
-Building the index requires exactly 19 allocations independently of the number of points.
+Building the index requires exactly 8 allocations.

 To achieve this speed, the index has three restrictions.
 It is static, once built it cannot be changed.
 It only accepts points, no bboxes or lines.
 It only accepts (for now) closest point queries.